 - Brush potatoes with the mixture and place on a rimmed baking sheet fitted with a wire rack (alternatively, you can place them directly on the top oven rack with a baking sheet on the lower one to catch any drippings).

 - Bake potatoes for 50 minutes in a 425 degree oven, or until soft and cooked (insert a paring knife to check softness).

 - Meanwhile, add grated onion and 4 tablespoons butter to a microwave safe bowl or measuring glass.
 Microwave for one minute or until butter is melted.

-- In another microwave safe bowl, melt the remaining two tablespoons of butter.
-Add the breadcrumbs, paprika, 2 tablespoons parsley, and a little bit of salt and pepper.
+- In another microwave safe bowl, melt the remaining three tablespoons of butter.
+Add the breadcrumbs (1 cup), paprika (1 teaspoon), 2 tablespoons of the parsley, and a little bit of salt and pepper.

 - Allow potatoes to cool for 10 minutes.

 - Cut potatoes in half and scoop the insides into a bowl.
 Don't scoop all the way to the outer peel- leave a little bit of potato for structural stability.